yabetsg/Enabling-the-Circular-Economy-by-Bringing-AI-to-Resale/Documentation/Development.md

 # Development Environment Manual
 ## Docker-based Replication
+ - Make sure you have <a href="https://docs.docker.com/get-docker/">Docker</a> installed on your machine
  -  Clone this repository to your local machine using the following command:

     `git clone https://github.com/yabetsg/everewear.git`
 - Navigate to the project's root directory:

     `cd everewear`

+- create a `.env` file inside the backend folder and paste in the following keys:

+    `DATABASE_URL=mysql://root:pass123@mysql:3306/everewear`

+    `SECRET_KEY = "secretkey"`

 - Build the containers by running the following command in the projects root directory:

     `docker-compose build`
 - Run each container in order by following these commands: